isomerpages/ogp-buildforgood/_get-involved/Be a Builder.md

 You may sign up as a team of 3-5 or as an individual.
 If you are signing up as a team, it is recommended to ensure that your team consist of members with different strengths that can help you work towards the final solution.

+## **What kind of solutions can I come up with?**
+Your solution should be a product (digital/physical) or service that addresses a chosen public good problem.
+It should not be build for the purpose of generating revenue.
+You will be required to demonstrate a prototype that's backed by user testing at the finale.

 ## **Event Timeline**
 Build for Good will run from 3 June to 1 July 2023, with a kickoff, a series of weekly sessions and a finale event.
 In between these sessions, builders are free to continue working on the solutions towards the finale.
 Do note that all sessions are held in-person only with no virtual option so as to maximise the builders’ experience.